tkotani/ecalj/StructureTool/README.txt

     ../vasp2ctrl.py ctrl.nio

 *vasp2ctrl.py
-  ctrl file to POSCAR file. (current version is for Cartesian, but not so difficult if you like Direct).
+  POSCAR file to ctrl. (current version is for Cartesian, but not so difficult if you like Direct).
   E.g:
     mkdir TEST
     cd TEST